 (1985) Terry Gilliam is a creative genius but he needs some reining in.
 In Brazil this was done by the low budget, by Tom Stoppard writing several drafts of the script, and finally by the studio, which pressured Gilliam to cut the American theatrical version down to 131 minutes.
-This should not be confused with the dreadful 94 minute "love conquers all" version, which was shown only on American television.
+This should not be confused with the dreadful 94 minute version, which was shown only on American television.
 The Criterion "director's cut" is pretty much the same as the 142 minute European theatrical version, and I think the extra 11 minutes bog the film down and add nothing.
-Unfortunately, the 131 minute version has never been released on DVD, only on VHS and videodisc.
+The 131 minute version has never been released on DVD, only on VHS and videodisc.
 (It might say 131 when you order it, but the actual DVD will be 142.)

 Brazil is a pessimistic film about revolution.
 It creates a nightmarish order that we want to destroy, and then begins to destroy it.
 Characters and locations -- the plastic surgery victim, Sam's apartment -- are more disordered each time we see them.
 As Sam tries to fight the system, his own life unravels.
 When he kills the dream monster and removes its mask, he sees his own face.
 Sam is bound to the structures he wants to destroy, and in the end he can only escape by destroying his own sanity.